Question: “As a line of Bible study could we look at Leah who, among others, had poor eyesight. Why does Genesis even mention it?”

 Rachel would have been taken, by some ruse or perhaps forcibly, somewhere else but certainly not close by in case her screams could be heard.
 Laban gave Leah to Jacob when it was night, and in the dark tent he consummated the union, only later did he realize his bride was Leah and not Rachel.

 The next morning Jacob went straight to Laban demanding an answer to why he had been deceived.
 Laban gave him his answer: the local custom, conveniently for Laban, was always to give the older daughter in marriage first.
 That was Laban’s answer, but there are another two answers to the question.
 Firstly, Jacob was reaping what he had sown—he had formerly veiled himself with goat skin and deceived his father Isaac, and now he himself was deceived by someone wearing a veil.
-Those who deceive others are themselves deceived.
+"Impostors will go from bad to worse, deceiving and being deceived" (2 Tim 3:13), the lesson being that those who deceive others are themselves deceived: "with the measure you use, it will be measured back to you" (Matt 7:2).

 Secondly, Leah was the chosen route through which the Christ would come, not Rachel.
 Jacob would not have married Leah if Laban hadn’t seized the opportunity.
 Laban told Jacob to see out the bridal week, he would then give Rachel to Jacob too, in return for another seven years of work.
 Rachel became his wife at the end of the seven days and he consummated that union as well.
 Jacob was disgruntled, but he now had Rachel so things weren’t too bad.